 Silicone pans are safe to use at hot temperatures.
 That's why you can use silicone molds in the oven as well as in the microwave.
 We've baked at temperatures up to 375 degrees, and the cake pans held up just fine.

 We recommend you follow the instructions on the mix you are using, whether baking in the oven or microwave, for baking times and temperature.
-Unless you are using a mix you bought from us, we are unable to recommend temperatures and baking times.

 5. Cool silicone cake pans after baking